vf-ccarlson/VFPDFJsTest/README.md

 pdfform.js can function with a slightly customized version of [pdf.js](https://github.com/mozilla/pdf.js).
 However, due to the size and scope of PDF.js (1600KB+), by default a built-in PDF library (called minipdf) is used.

-The [online demo](https://phihag.github.io/pdfform.js/docs/demo.html) demonstrates *both* (not recommended in actual production).

 ## Installation

-To test, download/clone this repository and add `minipdf.js` and `pdfform.js` to your JavaScript files.
-You'll also need the [pako](https://github.com/nodeca/pako) library.
+To test, download/clone this repository and run `npm i` and `ng serve`

 ## Usage